polyaxon/polyaxon/docs/templates/tutorials/gke_deployment/kubernetes_on_gke.md

     $ vi gke/repos-pvc.yml
     # And replace with the right ip address

-    $ vi gke/upload-pvc.yml
-    # And replace with the right ip address
     ```

 6. Use kubectl to create a namespace polyaxon